willvieira/thesis/introduction.md

 Hutchinson also added two fundamental notions to the niche concept.
 On the one hand, the fundamental niche is the set of conditions in which species have a positive fitness, i.e., where birth rates are larger than death rates.
 On the other hand, the realized niche is actually the place used by the species considering interspecific interactions; it is usually smaller than the fundamental niche [@Hutchinson1957].
-These concepts were major contributions to ecology.
+These concepts were major contributions to ecology and became the backbone mechanisms of more complex frameworks, such as the coexistence theory.
-For instance, this formalized niche concept corroborates the competitive exclusion principle, which states that two species competing for the same limited resource cannot coexist for long.
-Furthermore, ecological niche is a fundamental mechanism to describe coexistence.

 ### Coexistence theory